Please 'bookmark' or save this page to 'favorites' so you can access this very important information year-round!

 - If it says there is too much hall traffic, wait 5 minutes and try again

 - Some will be restricted to only using facilities between classes - this is an administrative decision

 - Use electronics only when permitted (Mrs. Wright will let you know)

 1st – Warning

 3rd – Moved to a different seat

-4th – RTR (Responsible Thinking Room) – Your child or a staff member will be calling you.
+4th – RTR (Responsible Thinking Room) – Your child or Mrs. Wright will be calling you.

 Characteristics of a Leader